 The integrated positioning control allows jerk-limited or time-optimal positioning relative or absolute to a point of reference.
-It provides the position controller and - to improve the dynamics - the speed controller also, with the setpoints.
+It provides the position controller and - to improve the dynamics - the speed controller also, with the set points.

 In the case of absolute positioning a set target position is directly approached.
-In the case of relative positioning a parameterized route is run.
-The positioning space of 232 full revolutions allows any number of relative positioning in one direction.
+In the case of relative positioning a parameterised route is run.